Exaether/ZOOT/README.md

 Do keep in mind that ZOOT assumes the doctor's brain is composed of more than 2 originium slugs.
 At least enough to understand that a seemingly higher line doesn't always means better everywhere.
+My goal by creating this tool is *not* to make some operators *look* objectively better than other, but rather to show who is better **depending on what you want**.

 ## What ZOOT Isn't?
 ZOOT isn't a skin viewer, it does display skins, but isn't meant for that.
 To do that, please go check [HermitzPlanner](https://hermitzplanner.github.io/skins/#).
 ZOOT isn't a planner, it only displays what relates to the performance of operators, not their upgrade cost.
 To do that, please go check [Krooster](https://www.krooster.com/) and [Penguin Stats](https://penguin-stats.io/)